 Yes, we are talking about the coat that Admiral Nelson was wearing when he was fatally wounded at the Battle of Trafalgar!
 Not the most interesting for the smallest kids – at the end of the day, it is just a coat.
 However, for schoolchildren starting to learn about Britain’s history, it’s pretty cool to see Nelson’s actual coat with the bullet-hole intact!

 Beyond Greenwich, South East London really has a lot of things to do for kids.
 Thames Path runs along the river all the way from Central London mostly shielded from traffic, excellent for children.
-If you take the foot tunnel under the Thames, you can reach Mudchute Farm on Isle of Dogs within 30 min walking.
-If you are keen on more activities, we can definitely recommend the Horniman Museum at Forrest hill a bit further to the south.
-If you need some action, why not try free jumping at O2 at North Greenwich!
+If you take the foot tunnel under the Thames, walking to Mudchute Farm on the Isle of Dogs from Cutty Sark takes around 25 minutes.
+For more museum activities, the Horniman Museum at Forrest Hill is also very child friendly.
+And if you’re keen on some action, why not try free jumping at O2 at North Greenwich!

 Also, don’t forget to check our tips for how to plan a brilliant family museum day out in London!